shiv1810/Student-Performance-Prediction-App/README.md

 3. Explore the dashboard to view student performance visualizations.
 4. Use the input features to predict student performance using the integrated CoreML model.

-## Project Scope and Ongoing Development
+## Project Overview

-**Note:** This repository focuses on the iOS side of the Student Performance Prediction App.
-Simultaneously, development for the Android counterpart is in progress, enhancing the overall scope and complexity of the project.
+This repository is dedicated to the development of the Student Performance Prediction App for both iOS and Android platforms.
+The iOS section currently integrates Firebase, Firestore, CoreML for predictive analytics, and a graph library for visualization, catering to student and faculty roles.
+Simultaneously, active development for the Android version is in progress, aiming to replicate the comprehensive functionality of the iOS counterpart.

-### iOS Development

-The iOS portion of the project encompasses the integration of Firebase, Firestore, CoreML for predictive analytics, and a graph library for visualization.
-It caters to both student and faculty roles, providing a user-friendly interface for accessing and updating academic data.

-### Android Development (Work in Progress)

-The Android side of the project is currently under active development.
-It aims to mirror the functionality and features implemented on the iOS platform.
-This includes integrating Firebase and Firestore for backend services, incorporating a CoreML model for predictive analytics, and implementing a graph library for visualizing data on the Android platform.

-### Ongoing Complexity

-As the project is ongoing, the complexity is expected to increase with the introduction of new features, optimizations, and the synchronization of functionality between the iOS and Android platforms.
-Future enhancements may include additional machine learning models, improved visualizations, and extended capabilities for both students and faculty.
+The ongoing development is set to enhance the project's complexity with the introduction of new features, optimizations, and the synchronization of functionality between iOS and Android platforms.
+This evolution may include additional machine learning models, improved visualizations, and extended capabilities for both students and faculty.

+The project encourages contributions, and the roadmap outlines plans for feature additions, bug fixes, and eventual releases on both platforms.
+Stay informed about project updates, announcements, and new releases by following our GitHub repository.
+Your feedback and contributions are valuable as we strive to create a robust student performance management system.

+**Note:** This repository focuses on the iOS side of the app, and development for the Android counterpart is actively underway.

 ## Contributing